pparaxan/Quark_v3/src/bridge/README.md

 ### `Quark Bridge`

-QB is a bidirectional communication layer that connects backends coded in Zig to WebView powered frontends.
+QB is a bidirectional communication layer that connects the backend to the frontend.
 It provides a lightweight command/event system that allows the Zig side of things to:

 - **Expose backend functions** that the frontend can call by name.
-- **Invoke frontend JavaScript functions** directly from Zig.
+- **Invoke frontend JavaScript functions** directly from the backend.
 - **Emit events** from the backend that the frontend can listen to.

 ---